 Picnicking — With more than 100 picnic tables to choose from and grills scattered throughout the Park, Grandfather Mountain is the perfect place for a scenic picnic.

 Dining — Enjoy a meal at Mildred’s Grill with indoor and outdoor dining, and don’t forget to purchase some of the homemade fudge!

 Events — Grandfather Mountain hosts guided nature hikes, the Grandfather Mountain Highland Games and photography clinics among many other events throughout the year.

 COST: Admission is required to enter Grandfather Mountain.
-Admission rates: $20 for adults, $18 for seniors (60+), $9 for children and no charge for children under age four.
+Current rates are: $24 for adults, $22 for seniors (60+), $10 for children and no charge for children under age four.

 Grandfather Mountain's backcountry trails (which link to the Park's Mile High Swinging Bridge) may be accessed for free from outside of the Park attraction.
 However, these trails are long and strenuous hikes that typically require most of the day to complete.
 There is no shuttle available.
 Should you choose to have someone pick you up in the Park, admission applies.

 WEATHER: Given Grandfather Mountain’s high elevation, weather can often be quite different from lower lying areas.
 Dress in layers and be prepared for shifting weather conditions.
 The park is open in the winter, weather permitting.
 Be sure to call ahead to check the opening status during the colder months.